 Current PRC laws and regulations impose certain restrictions on foreign ownership of companies that engage in certain business operations, such as value-added telecommunications services.
-In June 2019, the Ministry of Commerce, or MOFCOM, and the National Development and Reform Commission, or the NDRC, promulgated the Special Management Measures (Negative List) for the Access of Foreign Investment, or the Negative List (2019 version), which became effective on July 30, 2019, in order to amend the Guidance Catalogue of Industries for Foreign Investment.
-In June 2020, MOFCOM and the NDRC promulgated the Negative List (2020 version) which will become effective on July 23, 2020 and replace the Negative List (2019 version).
-Pursuant to the Negative List (2020 version), foreign investment in value-added telecommunications services (except for e-commerce, domestic multiparty communication, store and forward service and call center) falls within the Negative List.
+In June 2019, MOFCOM and the NDRC promulgated the Special Management Measures (Negative List) for the Access of Foreign Investment, or the Negative List (2019 version), which became effective on July 30, 2019, in order to amend the Guidance Catalogue of Industries for Foreign Investment.
+In December 2021, MOFCOM and the NDRC promulgated the Negative List (2021 version) which took effect on January 1, 2022.
+Pursuant to the Negative List (2021 version), foreign investment in value-added telecommunications services (except for e-commerce, domestic multiparty communication, store and forward service and call center) falls within the Negative List.
 As a result, foreign investors can only conduct investment activities through equity or contractual joint ventures with certain shareholding requirements and approvals from competent authorities.
 PRC partners are required to hold the majority interests in the joint ventures and approval from MOFCOM and the Ministry of Industry and Information Technology, or MIIT, for the incorporation of the joint ventures and the business operations.

-Current PRC laws and regulations impose restrictions or prohibitions on foreign ownership and investment in companies that engage in valueadded telecommunication services.
-We are an exempted company incorporated in the Cayman Islands.
+Current PRC laws and regulations impose restrictions or prohibitions on foreign ownership and investment in companies that engage in value-added telecommunications services.
+We are an exempted company incorporated in the Cayman Islands and do not have any substantive business operations on our own.
 Beijing Quhuo Information Technology Co., Ltd., or WFOE, is our wholly-owned PRC subsidiary and a foreign-invested enterprise under PRC laws.
-We conduct our business in China through Beijing Quhuo Technology Co., Ltd., or our VIE, and its subsidiaries, or collectively our affiliated entities, in China, and may in the future commence or acquire businesses that are subject to the restrictions with respect to value-added telecommunication services, including our payday loan services.
-We, through WFOE, entered into a series of contractual arrangements with the VIE and its registered shareholders, in order to (1) exercise effective control over our affiliated entities, (2) receive substantially all of the economic benefits of our affiliated entities, and (3) have an exclusive option to purchase all or part of the equity interests in the VIE when and to the extent permitted by PRC law.
-We have been and expect to continue to be dependent on our affiliated entities to operate our business in China.
-As a result of these contractual arrangements, we have control over and are the primary beneficiary of our affiliated entities and hence consolidate their financial results under U.S. GAAP.
+We conduct our business in China through Beijing Quhuo Technology Co., Ltd., or the VIE, and its subsidiaries, or collectively the affiliated entities, in China, and may in the future commence or acquire businesses that are subject to the restrictions with respect to value-added telecommunications services.
+Through the VIE agreements, the shareholders of the VIE effectively assigned all of their voting rights underlying their respective equity interest in the VIE to us, which enabled us to direct the activities of the VIE that most significantly impact the VIE's economic performance, and we, through our WFOE, have the right to receive economic benefits from the VIE that could potentially be significant to the VIE and have the obligation to absorb losses of the VIE that could potentially be significant to the VIE.
+We have been and expect to continue to be dependent on the affiliated entities to operate our business in China.
+As a result of these contractual arrangements, we are considered the primary beneficiary of the VIE and consolidate the VIE as required by Topic 810, Consolidation of Accounting Standards Codification, or the ASC.